Mat Fraser (actor): Musical career

 Between 1980 and 1995 Fraser was a drummer with several rock bands including Fear of Sex, The Reasonable Strollers, Joyride, The Grateful Dub, and Living in Texas, who had a number one single in Italy.
 Fraser played the drums with Graeae Theatre Company's "Reasons to be Cheerful" at the 2012 Paralympics opening ceremony, where he also hosted the pre-televised section, and with Coldplay during the closing ceremony.

 Acting career

 Fraser left drumming to join Graeae Theatre Company, Europe's leading disabled theatre company, after their production of Ubu inspired him to change careers.
 He worked in forum theatre for Graeae for several months, then landed the part of Dr Prentice in Joe Orton's What the Butler Saw.
 He is now a patron of Graeae.
 Subsequent theatre roles in the 1990s included the Group K production of Marisol and the title role in Johnny Sol at the Croydon Warehouse.

-He wrote 2005's Thalidomide!!
-A Musical, in which he and Anna Winslet played all the roles.

-His first major television role was in the three-part World War II drama series Unknown Soldier (ITV, 1998).
+His first major television role was in ITV's 1998 three-part World War II drama series Unknown Soldier (ITV, 1998).

 In 2003 he appeared as the seer Calchas in the television miniseries Helen of Troy based on Homer's Iliad.